 4. In the Specify domain field, enter a valid and unique custom domain name.
 The custom domain specified in this field replaces the inSync user's existing domain and is used to access the user's details for the configured cloud application.

 5. Click OK.

 Step 3: Get user data encryption key(ekey)

-inSync requires access to the ekey to initiate the scheduled backup of any Office 365 app data.
+inSync requires access to the ekey to initiate the scheduled backup of any Microsoft 365 app data.
 The ekey is used to encrypt the user data when it is being backed up to the inSync Cloud.
 This is part of the digital envelope encryption process that Druva strictly adheres to.
 Druva does not store ekey of the users and has no access to the data.